cyb3rxp/awesome-soc/metrics-kpi.md

 * Number of regulation violations caused by security incidents (eg.: GDPR, NIS2, DORA, HIPAA, SOC 2, etc.).
 * Number of knowledge base articles that were created.
 * Number of procedures that were updated/created.
+* Number of detection use cases that were reviewed.
 * Percentage of knowledge matrix completeness.
 * Percentage of SOC analysts that successfully followed SOC-related training or passed required certifications.
 * Percentage of SOC human resources turnover year over year.